-For a closer look at what CCRCs, look like and can offer check out Erickson Living communities.
+For a closer look at what CCRCs look like read our blogger, Sheila Grinell’s articles on Sixty and Me.

 For the faithful and forever friends, there is nothing more empowering and reaffirming then a group of women bonded together through life and experiences.
 Do you have a few empty rooms in your home you don’t know what to do with?